-- Dinner Venue-When I visited Khandela, I was surprised to know that Baori is used as a dinner venue for travelers.
+- Dinner Venue-During my visit to Khandela, I was surprised to know that Baori is used as a dinner venue for travelers.
 The Baori is lit up with lanterns, and folk artists perform at the venue.
 This provides travelers with a unique experience.
 Here is one such Baori from Shekhawati near Jaipur.
-Many resorts are now using Baoris as candlelit dinner venue offering a novel experience.
+Many resorts are now using Baoris as candlelit dinner venues offering a novel experience.

-As per historians, stepwells have been part of western India for the last 1200 years.
+As per historians, Stepwells have been part of western India for the last 1200 years.
 These underground water structures are usually between three to eight or nine stories.
-A large number of stepwells were also part of temple complexes and also functioned as community spaces.
-Some experts are of opinion that step ponds were part of temple structure but step wells were not.
+A large number of Stepwells were also part of temple complexes and also functioned as community spaces.
+Some experts are of opinion that step ponds were part of the temple structure but step wells were not.
 In my opinion, this is not always the case.

 It is also a common belief among historians & researchers that step ponds were meant for bathing & rituals.
-One such step pond exists in Jaipur in Galta Temple complex.
-Step pond is a smaller structure and never as deep as stepwell.
+One such step pond exists in Jaipur in the Galta Temple complex.
+The step pond is a smaller structure and never as deep as stepwell.

-Many stepwells were built by the rulers and rich merchants as charitable & benevolent activity especially in Shekhawati region, which was part of Jaipur state.
+Many Stepwells in India were built by the rulers and rich merchants as charitable & benevolent activity, especially in the Shekhawati region, which was part of Jaipur state.
 Stepwells in India can be found largely in Gujarat, Madhya Pradesh, Haryana, Delhi, Rajasthan, and Karnataka.
-With respect to Jaipur region, settlement in Amer dates back to the 10th-11th century.
-We have stepwells in Amer, the most famous being Panna Meena Kund.
-Not much information is available as to when stepwells were first built in Amer.
+With respect to the Jaipur region, settlement in Amer dates back to the 10th-11th century.
+We have Stepwells in Amer, the most famous being Panna Meena Kund.
+Not much information is available as to when Stepwells were first built in Amer.
 As per popular belief, these must have been built from the 15th-16th century, onwards.

-The stepwells in Jaipur have lost their real relevance, however, it is important to preserve theses water structure because these are an important part of our history and heritage.
+The Stepwells in Jaipur have lost their real relevance, however, it is important to preserve these water structures because they are an important part of our history and heritage.
 A lot has been done in this direction, but a lot more is needed.
 What do you think?
 Have you ever visited any Baori in Jaipur or elsewhere in Rajasthan or India?
 Do share your thoughts.